 The board of trustees has considered the need for a specific internal audit function and has decided not to appoint an internal auditor.
-However, the Trustees have appointed School Management Support (SMS), the external auditors, to perform additional checks.
+However, the Trustees have appointed School Management Support (SMS), to perform additional checks.

-The financial consultant' role includes giving advice on financial matters and performing a range of checks on the Academy's financial systems.
+The financial consultant role includes giving advice on financial matters and performing a range of checks on the Academy's financial systems.

-On a quarterly basis, the financial consultant report to the board of trustees through the audit committee on the operation of the systems of control and on the discharge of the board of trustees' financial responsibilities.
+On a quarterly basis, the financial consultant reports to the board of trustees through the Finance, Personnel and Audit Committee on the operation of the systems of control and on the discharge of the board of trustees' financial responsibilities.